clean-code-craft-tcq-1/reimagined-design-patterns-Padmashree-DJ/README.md

     _Disadvantage_:- I do not think there would be any disadvantge of a design pattern which involves building on the existing code.

+  4. **Memento Pattern**

+     The Memento pattern helps to store the states of an application and restore it when needed for furture reuse.
+This helps in many applications of basic texting app as well.
+When we wish to go back in time and undo or redo what we did, the memento pattern helps.

+     _Advantage_:- The states of an application is recorded and hence it helps in reviewing the history as well.

+     _Disadvantge_:- It requires memory to take snapshot and store the states of an application.